This article will look at:

 The back drill design is usually used in environments with space constraints, such as wireless earbuds, smartphones, or small IoT devices.
 They are usually not suitable for high-frequency data transmission or fast charging applications.

 The bias tail design is the most common and cheapest to produce with a good balance between performance, price, and size.
 They come in all kinds of variations and are often used for docking stations or low bandwidth data transmission.
 Special designs can also be used for antenna signal transmission.

 The ball design is the best option for very challenging environments such as heavy-duty machines, automobile, and medical applications where stability and high current are important.

 We have learned what types of pogo pins are most common and what kind of design is suitable for which current.
-But why does a back drill design carries less current than a ball design?
+But why does a back drill design carry less current than a ball design?
 The answer is quite easy: Contact resistance and number of contact points inside the barrel.

 |The back drill design has 2 lanes of current flow.
 A small portion of the current also goes through the spring, but since it is made of SUS or MusicWire the contact resistance is quite high.
 The current will therefore pass through the plunger and the walls of the barrel.
 Since the plunger needs some tolerance to slide down, there is a small gap between barrel and plunger.
 This gap can, due to vibration, result in micro disconnections, which increases the contact resistance.
 It can even lead to spring burn, if all the current is flowing through the spring.|